Basic Reference on the Web

 Science Tracer Bullets: The Library of Congress put together these research guides on specific topics, referring to all types of resources.
-There is even one on science fairs.
 Note the year of publication for each.

 Encyclopedia of Earth: Articles about the Earth, its natural environments, and their interaction with society.
 Written in non-technical language by scholars, professionals, educators, and experts who collaborate and review each other's work.

 Eric Weisstein's World of Science: Scholarly explanations of math, physics, chemistry and astronomy with biographies of scientists.

 Nobel Prizes: Nobel Prizes in science are awarded in chemistry, physics, and medicine.
 This site includes articles and video interviews, video Nobel lectures, and educational games.

 Science News: Web site of the bi-weekly news magazine of the Society for Science and the Public.

 Scientific American: Web site of perhaps the country's best-known and most respected science magazine.